juliannski/jskirzynski.com/content/publication/Boosting/index.md

 tags: []

-abstract: Here, we test if planning strategies discovered and described using our reinforcement learning (RL) pipeline from <a href="{{ \content\publication\AI_Interpret\index.md }}" target="_blank">previous work</a> can improve human decision-making in naturalistic decision-tasks.
+abstract: Here, we test if planning strategies discovered automatically through our reinforcement learning pipeline from <a href="{{ \..\AI_Interpret\index.md }}" target="_blank">this work</a> can improve human decision-making in naturalistic decision-tasks.
 We find that it is the case for roadtrip planning, and mortgage selection.

 featured: false